mark-watson/haskell_book/manuscript/kgcreator.md

 ### Notes for Using SQLite to Avoid Duplicates (Optional Material)

 We saw two methods of avoiding duplicates in  generated data in the last section.
-If you want to use the first method for avoiding generating duplicate data you can then modify the example code by using the utility function **Blackboard.h** in the directory **knowledge_graph_creator_pure/src/fileutils** and implement the logic seen below for checking new generated data to see if it is in the SQLite database.
+If you want to use the first method for avoiding generating duplicate data, I leave it as an exercise but here are some notes to get you started: you can then modify the example code by using the utility function **Blackboard.h** in the directory **knowledge_graph_creator_pure/src/fileutils** and implement the logic seen below for checking new generated data to see if it is in the SQLite database.
 This first method as it also is a good example for wrapping the embedded SQLite library in an IO Monad and is left as an exercise, otherwise skip this section.

 Before you write either an RDF statement or a Neo4J Cypher data import statement, check to see if the statement has already been written using something like:

 {lang="haskell",linenos=off}
 ~~~~~~~
-  check <- blackboard_check_key (fst entity_pair)
+  check <- blackboard_check_key new_data_uri
   if check
      ....
 ~~~~~~~